Prefer to dive right into code? Check the relation project in the example repo.

 Note: if the target Object uses self-assigned IDs with @Id(assignable = true)

-it will not be put when the Object that owns the relation is put.
-Read on for details:
+it will not be put when the Object that owns the relation is put:

 This is because ObjectBox only puts related entities with an ID of 0.
 See the documentation about IDs for background information.